simulogics/prosperousuniverse-docs/content/tutorials/trading/_index.md

 ---
-title: "2.2 Trading"
+title: "2.3 Trading"
 date: 2018-09-18T17:13:49+02:00
-weight: 3
+weight: 4
 draft: true
 ---

-Now that your base is built, this guide will teach you how to start producing and trading commodities.
-It is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__
+This guide is also available in video format. __Click on the image below to watch the video or scroll down for the written version.__

 [![Getting started video](thumbnail-tutorial-2.jpg)](https://youtu.be/MAULyd4F9Bk)